Met on Twitter: Kopech, Biermann make high-profile romance look easy

 “We’re so boring.
 We go out to eat sushi and that’s about it,” Biermann said.
 “And then we’ll come home and find some new show on Netflix to watch.”

-She added that the couple recently finished Ozarks and has watched Prison Break and Breaking Bad together.
+She added that the couple recently finished Ozarks and they’ve watched Prison Break and Breaking Bad together.

 But life in the fast lane comes with its downfalls, and Kopech found that out the hard way in July.